 Jonatan Habib Engqvist

 Jonatan Habib Engqvist is a curator and author with a background in Philosophy and Aesthetic theory.
 Editor of Ord&Bild from 2021, as well as editor in mischief of the online journal tsnoK.se.
-Curator of Éric van Hove’s first solo exhibition in Scandinavia, Fenduq at Vandalorum, Sweden (Feb 2020 – March 2021) and co-curator of Lundhahl & Seitl's first solo exhibtion, Monograph I and Monograph II at Norrtälje konsthall, Sweden.
+Curator of Éric van Hove’s first solo exhibition in Scandinavia, Fenduq at Vandalorum (Feb 2020 – March 2021) and co-curator of Lundhahl & Seitl's first solo exhibtion, Monograph I and Monograph II at Norrtälje konsthall, Sweden.

 He founded and directed Curatorial Residency In Stockholm, CRIS in 2015-2020 and was artistic director of Nya Småland on commission by four regional art museums and a university including the first edition of the triennial (2016-2020).
 Engqvist has previously curated a number of international biennales and festivals including the 5th Project Biennial of Contemporary Art D-0 ARK Underground, the VR Pavilion at the 58th Venice Biennale (2019).
 Cycle Music and Art Festival Berlin/ Reykjavík/ Koparvogur (2018), Survival Kit 9 in Riga, Latvia, Sinopale 6, Sinop, Turkey (2017), Tunnel Vision, the 8th Momentum biennale in Moss, Norway (2015) and (I)ndependent People, the visual art focus of Reykjavík Arts Festival (2012).
 Formerly project manager for visual art at Iaspis (2009-2014), curator at Moderna Museet (2008-09) and employed at The Royal Institute of Art in Stockholm (2005-07).

 Contact: jonatan [at] philosophy.se